 Without Washington’s mother, his family has no one to do the washing or to cook meals, and each of the family members’ clothing goes unattended.
 Amanda, Washington’s younger sister, is too young to keep home and Washington’s stepfather cannot afford to hire a housekeeper.
 Washington describes this period as one of the toughest of his life.
 Washington continues to seek out work and finally secures a positon with his old employer Mrs. Ruffner.
 Washington briefly considers not returning to Hampton, but soon vows to not give up without a struggle.
 Fortunately, he receives a letter from head teacher Miss Mackie requesting his early return to help her prepare the dormitories and the campus for reopening.
 Washington describes the effect of seeing Miss Mackie, a woman of status, laboring and cleaning as a life-changing.
 He says that any school that fails to teach the dignity of labor is inadequate.
 After Washington graduates Hampton, he is once again without money.
 He finds a summer job as a waiter in Connecticut.
 The manager assumes that Washington has experience as a waiter, but Washington makes an early mistake that gets him demoted to dish-carrier.
 Washington, undeterred, studies the art of waiting tables and gains his positon back in several weeks.

-During Reconstruction, the black population relies heavily on the Federal Government.
+During Reconstruction, the Black population relies heavily on the Federal Government.
 Washington observes that this is to be expected.
 He also laments the lack of provisions in place before the decree of emancipation.
-The absence of readily available education and property for the formerly enslaved results in a “false foundation” for black advancement socially and politically.
+The absence of readily available education and property for the formerly enslaved results in a “false foundation” for Black advancement socially and politically.
 Washington recounts a story where he overhears some brick-masons call for a “Governor” to hurry up as they complete a job atop a roof.
 After inquiry, he later finds out that this man is the Lieutenant-Governor of his state.
-Washington emphasizes that not all black politicians are ill-equipped for their jobs, but that the overall lack of experience in politics and lack of education characteristic to the race leads to expected mistakes.
-Because of this, Washington says he is not opposed to laws that limit suffrage, but says that those laws should apply equally to whites and blacks alike.
-He believes that blacks are better situated than they were thirty-five years ago, and says that the best way to solve political dispute across the color line is to hold both races to the same standard with respect to political and civic participation.
+Washington emphasizes that not all Black politicians are ill-equipped for their jobs, but that the overall lack of experience in politics and lack of education characteristic to the race leads to expected mistakes.
+Because of this, Washington says he is not opposed to laws that limit suffrage, but says that those laws should apply equally to white and Black people alike.
+He believes that Black people are better situated than they were thirty-five years ago, and says that the best way to solve political dispute across the color line is to hold both races to the same standard with respect to political and civic participation.